National Council for the Reduction of Armaments: Mobilization to support the treaty

 The National Council for the Reduction of Armaments was formed to support the negotiations in Washington for naval arms reductions.
 Furthermore, the Council was motivated to reduce the possibility for another war.
 They advocated for the reduction in government spending on armaments and war preparations.
-The inspiration for the formation of the Council was after the publication of a monography from the Council on Foregin Relation entitled: The League of Nations: What is it Good For?
+The inspiration for the formation of the Council was after the publication of a monography from the Council on Foreign Relations entitled: The League of Nations: What is it Good For?
 This argued that the League of Nations was deficient in regards to disarmament.
 The National Council for the Limitation of Armaments was founded after a meeting held on 8 September 1921, called by the Council on Foreign Relations to redress this failure of the League of Nations.
 Seventeen organizations attended this meeting, these included farmers' organizations, women's groups, Protestant, Catholic and Hebrew organizations, and the Quakers.
 In addition The National Education Association and the Union Against Militarism.
 The only labor organization represented was the Women's Trade Union League.
 The focus was on how to support the upcoming conference in Washington.
 It was determined that a coalition would act as the headquarters of groups that would support the effort to reduce naval spending.

 In October 1921, Frederick Libby was appointed as the Executive Secretary of the National Council for the Reduction of Armaments.
 Libby was born in Richmond, Maine on 24 November 1876 and died in Washington, DC on 30 June 1974.
 After graduating from Bowdin College he taught locally and at the Philip Exter Academy.
 In 1919 he was a member of the American Friends Service Committee and the American Red Cross.
 He went to Europe to provide relief after World War I. He was horrified by the devastation.
 He was motivated to work for peace for the rest of his life.